 Tradeshow bookings are accepted on first-come, first-served basis, and we cannot guarantee capacity.
 To secure a guaranteed tradeshow booth space at this year’s events and for more information about the Housing Central Conference, please contact email@example.com to discuss sponsorship opportunities.

-Delegate registration for the 2020 Housing Central Conference will open in the last week of September, 2020.
+Delegate registration for the 2021 Housing Central Conference will open mid September 2021.
 Please check back on the Housing Central Conference website to for more details.
 A registration guide will be made available in advance of the conference.

 COVID-19 has greatly impacted our ability to hold our traditional in-person events.
 We are working hard to cultivate new ways to connect our sector through digital technologies.
 We’ve held our first virtual RENT event in June 2020 and are engaged in planning our first-ever virtual Housing Central Conference in December 2020.
 Information about registration can be found in the previous question, and on our Housing Central Conference website.

 BCNPHA provides a broad range of training, education and professional development opportunities to assist non-profits in developing and delivering high quality affordable.
 Whether you’re a new board volunteer in the non-profit housing sector or an established professional, we have a variety of educational offerings to pave your career path or skills.
 Our educational offerings are easy to access and designed to be flexible to your needs.

 - Education offerings at our regular events – RENTs and the annual Housing Central Conference